Arran1198/Git.Journey/README.md

 ____Day 002 today was the day to create a to-do list by cpp in which i desire to use FLTK library. and i obviously have to install it first which in windows is not an easy task to do, and other than that i have to make neccessary perperations for it.

-_also creating a 6-month road-map for game-development in unreal engine. actually an adventage is to make cpp with it.
+_also creating a 6-month road-map for game-development in unreal engine. actually an adventage is to make cpp based games with it.